 I shall leave this post here, have a glass of wine and continue once I’m back.
 If I come back…

 3 hours later…

-The cab dropped us off out the front of a prison so eerie it doesn’t need Halloween to make it spooky.
-But tonight’s flood lighting and horror sounds echoing behind the walls had me nervously laughing.
+The cab dropped us off out the front of a former prison so eerie it doesn’t need Halloween to make it spooky.
+But tonight’s flood lighting and horrific sounds echoing behind the walls had me nervously laughing.

 Built in 1829 as a “penitentiary”, prisoners were meant to be in solitary confinement for their duration.
 Interestingly the prison had indoor toilets before the White House!
 Prisoners would be escorted outside for their exercise with a cover over their heads so they would never see another soul.
 Whether they became penitent I’m not sure, but it was a fully operating prison until the 1970s when it was abandoned and fell into disrepair.

 The sun was fading over All Hallows Eve as we walked to the ticket box in front of the ominous stone walls with ghouls glaring down from the two-story high gates.
-We’re a little early, so take the advice from the portly security guard fending off wannabe spookees and head across the road for a beer (to calm my nerves) and a bite at Jacks in the old fire station.
+We were a little early, so take the advice from the portly security guard fending off wannabe spookees while the spookers inside get into their characters, and head across the road for a beer (to calm my nerves) and a bite at Jacks in the old fire station.
 (Highly recommend dinner at the bar here!)

 Then it’s time.

 Of course we are in America, so the first thing we do is have our bags inspected and sign a waiver that we won’t sue the organisers should we quite literally die of fright.
 They told me that in the month this event has been running five people have left in ambulances.
 I force another strained giggle and take an extra copy of the waiver so I can tell you what I just signed.